bbauska/UofM-Intro-HTML5/README.md

 What I want you to do is create a page called &apos;"**index.html**.&apos;" Your page should utilize a **header**, the **main**, and **footer** elements, and these elements should not be empty.
-You should be using this as an opportunity to be playing with the things you&apos;'ve learned.
-And of course, as you&apos;'re coding, make sure that your page validates.
-A lot of times we wait until the end and it can be overwhelming to pick up on the mistakes that we&apos;'ve made.
-I&apos;'m going to encourage you to save as you&apos;'re developing and keep validating the page.
+You should be using this as an opportunity to be playing with the things you&apos;ve learned.
+And of course, as you&apos;re coding, make sure that your page validates.
+A lot of times we wait until the end and it can be overwhelming to pick up on the mistakes that we&apos;ve made.
+I&apos;m going to encourage you to save as you&apos;re developing and keep validating the page.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 144.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->